dutchwebworks/speculative-navigation/README.md

 <link rel="preload" href="/assets/img/logo.svg" as="image" type="image/svg+xml" crossorigin>
 ```

-While the above is great for preloading certain *assets* file URL's and preconnecting to other domains, the Speculation Rules API **is designed for future navigations**.
+The Speculation Rules API **is designed for future navigations**.
 It targets document URL's rather than specific resource files.
 And makes sense in a multi-page application (MPA's) rather than a single-page application (SPA's).

 ## More information